Automotive Title Brands

 What is a Title Brand?

-Title brands tell potential customers whether a used vehicle has sustained damage or might be potentially unsafe to drive.
-Note that if a vehicle's title has been "branded," it is an official designation made by a state agency and should appear on the vehicle's title paperwork.
+Title brands indicate whether a used vehicle has sustained damage or might be potentially unsafe to drive.
+If a vehicle's title has been "branded," it is an official designation made by a state agency and should appear on the vehicle's title paperwork.
 Neither individuals nor private companies can brand titles.

 While title brands vary by state, some of the most common ones include:

-Not only do different states have their own specific set of title brands, but what might be considered a salvage title in one state may have a slightly different definition in another state.
-If you have questions about what title brands are used in your state, we recommend contacting your state's department of motor vehicles.
+Not only do different states have their own specific set of title brands, but may have a slightly different definition in each state.
+If you have questions about title brands used in your state, we recommend contacting your state's department of motor vehicles.

 Salvage Title Brand